nicklutsko/nicklutsko.github.io/_posts/2019-07-25-Why-Cant-We-Predict-Weather-More-Than-Two-Weeks-in-Advance.md

 <p>The spreading time-scale is now independent of length-scale, just as Rotunno and Snyder found in their formal derivation.
 You can also see that if \(p\) is greater than 3 the error spreading time is longer for smaller scales.
 (Note that an issue with what I’ve done here is it treats the error as a passive tracer – is it better to treat it as an active tracer?).</p>

 <p>So one way of thinking about predictability is that it depends on how quickly errors diffuse to larger scales.
-In 2D turbulence the diffusivity grows as distance \(l^2\), which is fast enough that the doubling time is roughly constant as a function of scale, but for 3D turbulence and SQG, which are a better match for the observed atmosphere, the diffusivity grows more slowly, proportional to \(l^{4/3}\), and so the doubling time increases for larger scales.</p>
+In 2D turbulence the diffusivity grows as distance \(l^2\), which is fast enough for the doubling time to be roughly constant as a function of scale, but for 3D turbulence and SQG, which are a better match for the observed atmosphere, the diffusivity grows more slowly, proportional to \(l^{4/3}\), and so the doubling time increases for larger scales.</p>

 <p>(Thanks to Chris Lutsko for feedback on an earlier version of this post.)</p>